Top 12 Best Activities in Iceland

 - 10. Have a Night Out in Reykjavik

-- 8. Relax in the Blue Lagoon Spa
+- 9. Relax in the Blue Lagoon Spa

-- 4. Take a Dip in a Natural Hot Pool!
+- 4. Take a Dip in a Natural Hot Pool

 - 3. Tour the Golden Circle and Go Snowmobiling or Snorkeling

-- 2. Must See Iceland: Witness the Northern Lights
+- 2. Witness the Northern Lights

 But even if you give yourself plenty of time while visiting Iceland, there's always something that you'll have to leave undone, so it's all about picking and choosing.
 Because we cooperate with nearly all travel service providers in the country, Guide to Iceland is in a prime position to help you choose the best things to see and do in Iceland.
-Forget the top 10 things to do in Iceland.
-Here are the top 12 best things to do!
+Here are the top 12 best activities in Iceland!

-12. Go On a Whale Watching Tour
+12. Go Whale Watching

 Whale-watching tours depart from three primary locations: Reykjavik, Akureyri, and Husavik.
 Husavik is considered the 'whale-watching capital of Europe' due to the abundant animal traffic that passes through its fjords.
 This activity results from fertile feeding grounds found off Iceland’s northern coasts.